vitessio/website/content/en/docs/17.0/reference/backup-and-restore/metrics.md

 These operations are counted and timed, and the number of bytes consumed or produced by each stage of the pipeline are counted as well.

+#### RestoredBackupTime, RestorePosition

+_RestoredBackupTime_ captures the timestamp associated with the backup from which the current process was restored. _RestorePosition_ captures the GTID position associated with that backup.

 #### restore_duration_seconds

 **Deprecated**